delvtech/hyperdrive-infra/README.md

 `--ports` : Open up local ports in services the devnet container, as specified in `env/env.ports`.

 We also support shortcuts for common combinations.
-Only one of these should be used at a time:
+The most inclusive tag used will take priority.

 `--all` : Enable devnet, ports, bots, frontend